-Levels of extracellular TGF- β 1 was determined in culture media using commercial ELISA kits for TGF- β 1 (Invitrogen Life Technologies, Prague) according to the manufacturer's instructions.
-The cells were cultured on plastic and on gel for 24 h before the tested agents (FGF-1, heparin, SB431542 or U0126) were added.
+Levels of extracellular TGF- $\beta1$ was determined in culture media using commercial ELISA kits for TGF- $\beta1$ (Invitrogen Life Technologies, Prague) according to the manufacturer's instructions.
+The cells were cultured on plastic or on gel for 24 h before the tested agents (FGF-1, heparin, SB431542 or U0126) were added.
 The cultivation intervals used are given in Figures and Tables.
-The minimum detectable dose of TGF- β 1 is less than 15.6 pg/ml.
-The total amount of TGF- β 1 was normalized to the number of cells and media volume.
+The minimum detectable dose of TGF- $\beta1$ is less than 15.6 pg/ml.
+The total amount of TGF- $\beta1$ was normalized to the number of cells and media volume.